Tooronga Family Dentistry in Glen Iris

 Posted on 10.28.19

-“Prior to the introduction of fluoridation in 2008, six-year-old children in the Logan-Beaudesert region had a tooth decay rate two-and-a-half times the national average,” Professor Walsh said.
+Professor Walsh highlighted, “Prior to the introduction of fluoridation in 2008, six-year-old children in the Logan-Beaudesert region had a tooth decay rate two-and-a-half times the national average.”
+At that time, only five percent of Queensland children had access to fluoridated water.
+Today, that figure has risen to 80 percent, resulting in a significant reduction in tooth decay and supporting the benefits of local fluoridation initiatives.

 Posted on 10.28.19